Easy Egg Muffins with Cottage Cheese (meal prep staple!)

 Ingredients

-- Eggs- just a few for consistency, flavor, and color
+- Eggs- The base for consistency, flavor, and color

 - Full‑fat cottage cheese – Blends smooth and adds moisture, richness, and extra protein